PenetratingShot/Atmos/README.md

 # 🌄 Atmos
-A scalable, multi-platform weather app built with Materialize CSS
+A scalable, multi-platform weather app built In part with Google Material Design